-If you’re looking to invest in a new juicer, you will need to know the difference between masticating vs centrifugal designs.
+Nothing beats the flavor of fresh juice, and if you’re looking to invest in a new juicer, you'll need to know the difference between masticating vs centrifugal designs.
 Juicers come in all shapes and sizes, but most will fall into one of these two categories.
 Depending on which you use, the process will vary resulting in a different quality of juice.
-The question is: what’s the difference between masticating vs centrifugal and which should you choose?
+But, what’s the difference between masticating vs centrifugal and which should you choose?

-This guide was pulled together to help answer these questions.
-Here, we will look at the benefits and negatives of each process and consider the overall impact on your experience.
+To help you decide, we look at the pros and cons of each process and consider the overall impact on your experience.
 With this, you can shop for some of the best juicers with confidence, knowing exactly what you need.

 Masticating juicers are also known as slow juicers or cold-press juicers.
 These use an auger (picture a large corkscrew) to slowly ‘chew’ and crush the fruit and vegetables, and squeeze the results against a strainer to separate the juice from the pulp.
 It’s a slow process, operating at 40 to 100 rpm on average, but it produces a high quality of juice in terms of flavor and nutrition.